 No, it doesn't - and this is where our opinion diverges from Professor Swift's.

 It is important to keep in mind that Robert Swift is seeing the issue from the perspective of an alcoholism researcher.
 He is a professor of Psychiatry and Human Behavior who conducts clinical and laboratory research on the pharmacological treatment of alcohol and drug dependence.

 What this means in simple terms is that he works a lot with a drug called Disulfiram, which deactivates the ALDH2 enzyme in alcoholics and, in effect, gives them Asian glow.
-This is thought to make alcohol consumption so unpleasant for them that they are less likely to continue with their addiction.
+This is thought to make alcohol consumption so unpleasant and uncomfortable for them that they are less likely to continue with their addiction.